LauraWartschinski/overflow_with_joy/README.md

 - [Setup](#setup)
   * [compiling everything](#compiling-everything)
   * [creating shellcode bytes](#creating-shellcode-bytes)
 - [Hackme 1](#hackme-1) executes whatever shellcode is inserted.
-Use it to start a new shell.
+The attacker can use it to start a shell.
-- [Hackme 2](#hackme-2) checks a password, but a buffer overflow makes it possible to overwrite the variable.
+- [Hackme 2](#hackme-2) checks a password, but a buffer overflow makes it possible to bypass the authentication.
 - [Hackme 3](#hackme-3) has a function pointer that can be overwritten with a buffer overflow, causing the user to hit the jackpot.
 - [Hackme 4](#hackme-4) can be tricked to execute shellcode from the environment variables to print "hacked!"
 - [Hackme 5](#hackme-5) can be manipulated with a buffer overflow to execute code on the stack, in this case to start a new shell.